 You can see that the edge stitches and centre stitch remain the same, while the two main sections start to grow.

 This is just a mini shawl, but creating a larger one just means more knitting.
-Grab a few of your favourite skeins and cast on!

 What else is fabulous and free from Tin Can Knits?